Currently Being Moderated

 • Using it with EJB3 annotations..

-@ActivationConfigProperty(propertyName="transactionTimeout", propertyValue="1") for the entire bean
+@ActivationConfigProperty(propertyName="transactionTimeout", propertyValue="1")

 @TransactionTimeout(1500)